postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 pm.variables.set("variable_key", "variable_value");
 ```

-Local variables do not persist between sessions, but allow you to override all other scopes temporarily, during the execution of a request or collection / monitor run.
+Local variables don't persist between sessions, but allow you to override all other scopes temporarily, during the execution of a request or collection / monitor run.
 For example, if you need to process a temporary test value for a single request or collection run locally, and don't want the value to sync with your team or remain available when the request / collection has finished running, you can use a local variable.

 ## Accessing variables